peaBerberian/wasp-hls/doc/API/Player_Events.md

 out of a "paused" status, generally due to a previous call to the [`resume` method](./Basic_Methods/resume.md).

-XXX TODO what about when ended then calling play?
-To check

 This event doesn't have a payload.

 Example of usage: